karanpratapsingh/system-design/README.md

 **Pro**: This may reduce latency.

 **Con**: It increases cache misses because the cache system has to read the information from the database in case of a cache miss.
 As a result, this can lead to higher read latency in the case of applications that write and re-read the information quickly.
-Read happen from slower back-end storage and experiences higher latency.
+Reads happen from slower back-end storage and experience higher latency.

 ### Write-back cache